bringauto/fleet-management-http-api/docs/endpoints.md

 - 400: Bad request.
 The orderId is not a valid integer.
 - 404: Not found.
 The Order with the given ID does not exist.

-## /order/wait/{carId}

-### GET

-Get an order by car ID only if it has changed.

-Response format: JSON version of the Order.

-Response codes:
-- 200: Successfully received a new order.
-- 400: Bad request.
-The carId is not a valid integer.
-- 404: Not found.
-The Car with the given ID does not exist.

 # Order State endpoints

 Order State [description](definitions.md#order-state).